 Reposting of the same material to MyClassess/Canvas for use in a subsequent semester requires a new permission.
 Please submit a new request each semester before re-posting copyright-protected course content to MyClasses.

-According to the U.S. Copyright Law (Title 17, Chapter 1, § 110), known as the classroom exception, the following uses are NOT infringements of copyright:
+According to the U.S. Copyright Law (Title 17, Chapter 1, § 110), known as the classroom exemption, the following uses are NOT infringements of copyright:

 "performance or display of a work by instructors or pupils in the course of face-to-face teaching activities of a nonprofit educational institution, in a classroom or similar place devoted to instruction, unless, in the case of a motion picture or other audiovisual work, the performance, or the display of individual images, is given by means of a copy that was not lawfully made under this title, and that the person responsible for the performance knew or had reason to believe was not lawfully made."

 The classroom use exemption is limited to face-to-face instruction and does NOT apply to online instruction or to instruction provided through a course delivery system, such as Canvas.
 You may choose to rely on fair use or TEACH Act for these uses.

 The following uses are not infringements on copyright: